The Studio

 An exploration of lumicast as dial material — not as an accent, but as the dial itself.
 In darkness, the entire surface becomes light.
 Developed to understand what a watch looks like when lume is the design decision, not the detail.

-Dial Study — Triomphe Ceramic
+Material Study — Triomphe Ceramic

 The Triomphe case in white ceramic — a departure from steel.
 Orange guilloché dial in Carreau Tissé, silver chapter ring with Roman numerals, paired with a bespoke sky-blue FKM rubber strap.
 A study in how far the Triomphe platform can stretch without losing itself.